trivago/samsa/README.md

-# -UNNAMED STREAM LIBRARY-
+# Samsa

--UNNAMED STREAM LIBRARY- is built for making working with, combining, and storing keyed streams of data as ergonomically as possible.
+Samsa is built for making working with, combining, and storing keyed streams of data as ergonomically as possible.

 ## Features